armon/bloomd/README.md

  * log\_level : The logging level that bloomd should use.
 One of:
     DEBUG, INFO, WARN, ERROR, or CRITICAL.
 All logs go to syslog, and stderr if that is a TTY.
+Default is DEBUG.

  * workers : This controls the number of worker threads that are used.
    Defaults to 1.
 If many different filters are used, it can be advantageous